-We can best serve the 3.5 million homeowners in this state in Common Interest Communities by hearing from you about your experiences in your communities both good and bad.
+We can best serve the 3.5 million homeowners who live in Arizona Common Interest Communities by hearing from you about your experiences in your communities — both good and bad.
 What do you like about your community?
-What don’t you like?
+What do you not like?
 Is peace and tranquility maintained?
 Are community members engaged?
-If not why not?
-If you are managed by a professional organization does the organization help or hinder the transparency and business of the association?
+If not, why not?
+If you are managed by a professional organization, does the organization help or hinder the transparency and business of the association?
 Do you have questions that you need answered?
-We are here for you as peers not attorneys but homeowners with experiences.
+We are here for you as peers — not as attorneys, but homeowners with similar experiences.

-Please add your name to our roster and contact list, we will not inundate your inbox with correspondence that you do not desire.
-If you would like to participate more actively in any way we are always looking for people with skills and talents that we can use to further our cause.
-You can be a homeowner advocate in your own community, we will provide you the training that you need.
-Writing articles about your experiences, or simply calling legislators in support or in opposition of legislation.
-Join our steering committee for consideration of potential legislation, or simply passing the word that our organization exist to help homeowners in any way that we can.
+Please add your name to our roster and contact list.
+If you would like to participate more actively in any way, we are always looking for people with skills and talents to help further our cause.
+Be a homeowner advocate in your own community, and we will provide you the training that you need!
+Write articles about your experiences, or call legislators in support or in opposition of legislation.
+Join our steering committee to help choose the legislation we will support or oppose, or simply pass the word that our organization exists to help homeowners in any way that we can.